altive/flutter_app_template/README.md

 This package is responsible for the function (responsibility) of retrieving remotely configured parameters and providing them in a specified type.

 Currently using Firebase Remote Config.

-### `analysis_logger`

-This package is responsible for the function (responsibility) of event logging and sending crash reports.

-Currently using Firebase Analytics and Crashlytics.

-### `authenticator`

-This package is responsible for the function (responsibility) of authenticating users, such as logging in.

-Currently using Firebase Authentication.

 ### `themes`